developmentalbiology/Post-implantation-developmental-reference/README.md

    🔗 [https://www.10xgenomics.com/support/software/loupe-browser](https://www.10xgenomics.com/support/software/loupe-browser)
    Compatible with Windows, macOS, and Linux.

-2. **Extract and Locate the `.loupe` File**:
+2. **Download and Locate the `.loupe` File**:
-   After downloading and extracting the `.tar.gz` archive (e.g., using 7-Zip or `tar -xzf`), navigate to the folder and locate the `.loupe` file.
+   After downloading files, navigate to the folder and locate the `.cloupe` file.

 3. **Open the File in Loupe**:
-   Launch Loupe Browser, click **"Open"**, and select the `.loupe` file.
+   Launch Loupe Browser, click **"Open"**, and select the `.cloupe` file.
 The viewer will load precomputed clusters, cell type annotations, and gene expression data.

 4. **Explore the Data**:
    Use the interface to: